MircoBabin/KeePassCommander/README.md

 KeePass Commander is a plugin for the [KeePass password store](https://keepass.info/ "KeePass") program.
 It is a command-line tool that provides a communication channel for PHP scripts, Windows CMD/BAT/PowerShell scripts, Python, C#, git, etc. to query the KeePass password store without requiring configuration or passwords.

+It can also query KeePass from within a [Virtual Machine](https://github.com/MircoBabin/KeePassCommander/docs/VirtualMachine.md).
+Read the [documentation here](https://github.com/MircoBabin/KeePassCommander/docs/VirtualMachine.md).

 ![Screenshot](screenshot.png)

 # Download binary